jasp-stats/jaspDescriptives/inst/help/Descriptives.md

 - Likert plots: Works only for nominal and ordinal variables.
 Displays a horizontally stacked bar plot, generating a new bar for every additional variable added.
   - Adjustable font size for vertical axis: Controls the font size of variable names on the vertical axis.
 By default, the normal font size is used, three more sizes are available.
 - Pareto plots: Works only for nominal and ordinal variables.
 Displays an ordered descending frequency distribution.
 By default, a cumulative line is added indicating the proportional contribution of each factor/level within the variable.
-  - Parteo rule: Draws two additonal lines, one vertically and one horizontally, that intersect and stop at the height of the input number.
+  - Parteo rule: Draws two additonal lines, one vertically and one horizontally, that intersect and stop at the height of the input number (scales with cumulative line).
+By default, it is set to 95%.
+This can be changed into the desired percentage.

 ### Statistics
 - Central Tendency (only for continuous variables):